Captain Jack Crawford, (1847-1914)

 When Grouard reached Deadwood, he saw the mule that Captain Jack had been riding.
 It was then that Grouard learned that Captain Jack was trying to get to the telegraph wires ahead of him.
 Captain Jack rode to Deadwood, while Grouard slept.
 Apparently this made the rivalry between Grouard and Captain Jack even more intense, as evidenced by Grouard’s comments about Captain Jack in his book, The Life and Adventures of Frank Grouard, Chief of Scouts, U.S.A.4 Regardless, Grouard knew he had to get to the telegraph first because his orders were to get the General Crook’s official dispatches on the wire before the war correspondent’s dispatches.
 Having the means to purchase horses, Grouard caught up with Captain Jack outside of Custer City.

-Captain Jack Discharged from Scouts, The race Continues…
+Captain Jack Discharged from Scouts, But The race Continues…

 Grouard, quite angry with Captain Jack, informed him he was discharged from the Scouts as soon as he left Mills command.
 Captain Jack stated that he had permission from Colonel Merritt to leave Mills’ provisions party and take up Davenport’s offer.
 (Apparently, this is what Captain Jack believed because, later, he wrote a letter to General Crook trying to clarify the matter 5.)
 In his anger, Grouard gave Captain Jack a copy of Davenport’s dispatches, thus providing Captain Jack with two copies.
 Captain Jack and Grouard agreed to rest in Custer City, but unknown to Captain Jack, Grouard had hired a man to carry the dispatches to Camp Collier at Red Canyon, South Dakoda.
 From there, military couriers would carry the dispatches to Fort Laramie.